Josiah

 Josiah (Ἰωσίας; Iosias) or Yoshiyahu (יֹאשִׁיָּהוּ) was the 16th king of Judah (c.
-640–609 BCE).
-Described as "one of Judah’s most important kings," his reign likely marked a turning point in the development of Yahwism.
+640–609 BC).
+Described as "one of Judah's most important kings," his reign likely marked a turning point in the development of Yahwism.

 According to the Hebrew Bible, Josiah ascended to the throne of the southern Kingdom of Judah at the age of eight following the assassination of his father, King Amon.
 He reigned for 31 years, during which he expanded Judah and initiated major religious reforms, centralizing worship in Jerusalem and eliminating the worship of foreign gods.

 According to the Hebrew Bible, Josiah's religious reforms began in his eighteenth year as king when the 'Book of the Law' (likely an early version of the Book of Deuteronomy) was discovered during repairs to the Temple, and the prophetess Huldah confirmed its authenticity.
 Following this discovery, Josiah destroyed idols, high places, and sacred poles and purged Judah of false priests, mediums, and magicians.
 His reforms also extended into the territory that had once been part of the northern Kingdom of Israel, which had been absorbed into the Assyrian Empire.
 Josiah's reforms were not purely religious; they were also politically motivated.
 By centralizing worship at the Jerusalem Temple and eliminating smaller shrines and high places, Josiah gained control over the offerings and dues previously managed by local cultic centers.
 Scholars argue that he sought to revive a united kingdom.